mtakanen/reactjs-oxo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 # OXO
 Project demonstrates how to use React Javascript library for building user interfaces.
 OXO is a classic tic-tac-toe game against the computer.
-Game comes with heuristic AI based on near perfect-game strategy described [here](https://en.wikipedia.org/wiki/Tic-tac-toe).
+Game uses a heuristic algorithm based on five different game strategies described [here](https://en.wikipedia.org/wiki/Tic-tac-toe).
+Game starts with naive (random) strategy.
+More advanced strategies are applied when opponent (user) wins games.
+Most advanced strategy yields almost perfect game.
+Algorihm also adapts (downshifts) to situation where oppoenent has lost several games.

 Playable game is deployed [here](http://mtakanen.github.io/).